Articles

 The Asus ROG Strix XG27AQDMG’s natively glossy WOLED monitor panel has a very small amount of visible grain when compared side by side with the Dough gorilla glass WOLED, a natively glossy LG WOLED TV and the Dell’s semi-glossy QD-OLED panel.
 The screen still looks very glossy and shiny overall, it’s just there’s a very slight bit of grain to the image if you are observing it from very close up, and comparing it side by side with these other panels.

-he gorilla glass on the Dough looks a little cleaner and smoother.
+The gorilla glass on the Dough looks a little cleaner and smoother.
 Same for the semi-glossy QD-OLED panel and the glossy WOLED TV.
-Side by side, there was no difference in the image clarity between the Dough, Dell and LG TV displays so we’d rate those as all equal in terms of image clarity.
+Side by side, there was no difference in the image clarity between the Dough, Dell and LG TV displays so we’d rate those as all equal in terms of image clarity, ranked first in the table above.

 This very minor grain on the Asus was very hard to spot from any normal viewing position, you really have to go looking for it up close, and we don’t think it should cause any problems for normal usage.
 If you compare that to the matte AG coated WOLED panel you can immediately see the difference.
 The coating on those standard WOLED panels is pretty grainy, more so than modern IPS LCD panels for instance and we’ve criticised them in the past for this.
 We would like to see LG.Display adopt the same coating level on their WOLED panels as their modern IPS LCD panels to help this situation.